CDP-group-9/CDP_Trondheim_Kommune/README.md

     backend/.env.example
     backend/.env
     ```
-3. Ensure you have `docker desktop` installed and running on your computer and "WHATEVERISREQUIREDFORMAKEFILE".
+3. Ensure you have `docker desktop` installed and running on your computer.
+    - If you are running the project on Ubuntu/MacOs you can simply use the `make` instructions below.

-    (If you don't have what is required to use the makefile, use the docker commands directly by looking up the make command in [Makefile](Makefile))
+    - If you are on Windows or for some reason do not have what is required to use the makefile, use the docker commands directly by looking up the make command in [Makefile](Makefile)

-4. Open the `backend/.env` file you created and <u>uncomment</u> the line
+4. Open the `backend/.env` file you created and fill in your Gemini API key.

     ```
-    DATABASE_URL=postgres://CDP_Trondheim_Kommune:password@db:5432/CDP_Trondheim_Kommune
+    GEMINI_API_KEY=your-key-here
     ```

 5. Open a new command line window and go to the project's directory
 	- Run the initial setup:
       ```